maurognx/oscarserverdashboard/README.md

     ```

 2.  **Verify File Structure and configure your files:**
-    Ensure `admin.html` and `oscar_admin.py` are in the same directory.
-    Configure host parameters in oscar_admin.py.
+    Ensure `admin.html` and `oscar_admin.py` are in the same directory and configure host parameters in oscar_admin.py.

 4.  **Run the Dashboard:**
     ```bash